ruizsamuel3/SmartPlanter/README.md

 # SmartPlanter
-CSE-4316-005 Senior Design Project for SmartPlanter brought to you by SmartWays
+UTA Senior Design Project for SmartPlanter brought to you by Plant Ways